-The HTA will be submitted as advice to the Department of Health to inform a decision as to whether and how an expansion of the childhood immunisation schedule to include varicella vaccination, should be implemented.
 In consultation with the Department of Health, HIQA's Evaluation Team developed a set of objectives with consideration to the evidence needs of the decision maker.

-The terms of reference of this HTA, agreed with the Department of Health, are to:
+The terms of reference of this HTA, agreed with the Department of Health, were to:

-- describe the vaccines approved and vaccination options for immunisation against varicella - describe the epidemiology and burden of disease associated with childhood varicella in Ireland - review the current evidence of the clinical effectiveness and safety of potential varicella vaccination strategies for children - review the current evidence of the cost-effectiveness of varicella vaccination programmes for children - assess the cost-effectiveness and budget impact of expanding the childhood immunisation schedule to include varicella vaccination - consider any potential organisational and resource implications of expanding the childhood immunisation schedule to include varicella vaccination - consider any ethical and social implications that an expansion of the childhood immunisation schedule to include varicella vaccination may have for patients, parents, the general public or the healthcare system in Ireland - based on the evidence in this assessment, provide advice to the decision maker on the expansion of the childhood immunisation schedule in Ireland to include varicella vaccination.
+- describe the vaccines approved and vaccination options for immunisation against varicella - describe the epidemiology and burden of disease associated with childhood varicella in Ireland - review the current evidence of the clinical effectiveness and safety of potential varicella vaccination strategies for children - review the current evidence of the cost effectiveness of varicella vaccination programmes for children - assess the cost effectiveness and budget impact of expanding the childhood immunisation schedule to include varicella vaccination - consider any potential organisational and resource implications of expanding the childhood immunisation schedule to include varicella vaccination - consider any ethical and social implications that an expansion of the childhood immunisation schedule to include varicella vaccination may have for patients, parents, the general public or the healthcare system in Ireland - based on the evidence in this assessment, provide advice to inform a decision on the expansion of the childhood immunisation schedule in Ireland to include varicella vaccination.